Staked Silt Barrier For Sale

-Staked Silt Control Barrier
+Staked Silt Control Barrier for Construction Sites

 |Standard Length||100 ft.
 (1,500 ft. per pallet)||Recommended Fasteners||Wire, Hog Rings, Staples|

-Staked Silt Fence & BMP Products
+Staked Silt Barrier and Stormwater BMP Products

-The staked silt barrier is an excellent choice for implementation as a BMP (Best Management Practice) on any job site or work area where traditionally fencing will not work.
+The staked silt barrier is an excellent choice for implementation as a stormwater BMP (Best Management Practice) on any job site or work area where traditional permeable silt fencing will not work.
 Since the fabric is higher in strength, it is commonly used in small ditches or in areas where increased water flow is expected.

-|Product||Staked Silt Fence||Staked Silt Barrier|
+|Product||Staked Silt Barrier (PDF)||Staked Silt Fence|

 13 oz., 18 oz., or 22 oz.